 I received an email the other day from a fellow military spouse who asked me to read her children's book.
 She explained this book was different than other children's books because it deals with the struggles children face during a deployment.
 Typically, I don't do book or product reviews, but I thought it was important to support other military spouses.
-I created MilitaryTownAdvisor.com and this blog with the goal to help military families and hopefully employ military spouses one day.
+I created MilitaryTownAdvisor.com with the goal to help military families and hopefully employ military spouses one day.
 To stay true to my goals, I offered to write a few comments about her book.

 About the Author